Carli Lloyd: 2007: Algarve Cup and FIFA Women's World Cup

-2008 Beijing Olympics
+2008 Summer Olympics in China

-During the championship match of the CONCACAF Women's Olympic Qualifying Tournament, Lloyd scored the U.S.' only goal during stoppage time on a free-kick.
-The U.S. eventually defeated Canada 6–5 in penalty kicks.
-She scored two goals during the 2008 Olympics: the game-winning goal in the team's 1–0 defeat of Japan during the tournament's group stage and another game-winning goal in extra time against Brazil during the final helping the U.S. win gold.
+During the championship match of the CONCACAF Women's Olympic Qualifying Tournament, Lloyd scored one goal as the U.S. tied with Canada, eventually defeating them in a penalty shootout.
+Before Lloyd left for China to play in the 2008 Summer Olympics, the mayor of Delran Township—Lloyd's hometown—gave her a key to the city and announced that several soccer fields would be named after her.
+During the group stage of the Olympics, she scored the only goal in her team's 1–0 defeat of Japan.
+In the final against Brazil, she scored the game-winning goal in extra time to secure a 1–0 victory and the gold medal for the United States.
 Lloyd was named the 2008 U.S. Soccer Athlete of the Year along with Tim Howard.
-She was on the starting lineup in all 35 games in which she played in 2008, tying for the team lead in matches started during the year.
-Her 2,781 minutes on the pitch for the U.S. ranked third on the team in minutes played.
+She was on the starting lineup in all 35 games in which she played in 2008.
 Her nine goals and nine assists resulted in her best scoring year yet on the national team.

-Injury recovery, 100th cap and World Cup qualifying, 2009–2010

-In 2009, the U.S. national team competed in eight games, of which Lloyd was on the starting lineup in five.
-At the 2010 Algarve Cup, Lloyd scored the game-opening goal in the final helping the U.S. clinch the championship title after defeating Germany 3–2.
+2009–2010: World Cup qualifying and 100th international appearance

-Although she suffered a broken ankle in the fourth game of the 2010 WPS Season while playing for Sky Blue FC, she played in 15 matches for the United States in 2010, starting 14.
-Lloyd started all five games at the 2010 CONCACAF Women's World Cup Qualifying Tournament, scoring two goals, including the United States' lone goal during the championship match.
-She ended the tournament with five assists and was named the Player of the Match three times during the tournament.
-After the U.S. finished third at the tournament, they traveled to Italy to vie for a place at the 2011 FIFA Women's World Cup in the UEFA-CONCACAF play-off against Italy.
-Playing every minute of the series, Lloyd scored three goals with five assists during the series.
-She earned her 100th career cap during the second leg of the series.
+At the 2010 Algarve Cup, Lloyd scored the game-opening goal in the final, helping the U.S. defeat Germany 3–2 and win the trophy.
+She scored two goals and served five assists at the 2010 CONCACAF Women's World Cup Qualifying Tournament, and was named the Player of the Match three times.
+After the U.S. finished third at the tournament, they played in the UEFA-CONCACAF play-off against Italy to compete for a berth at the 2011 FIFA Women's World Cup.
+Lloyd scored three goals and served five assists during the two-match series, which saw the U.S. defeat Italy and qualify for the World Cup.
+Lloyd earned her 100th cap during the series.